JoeyAlpha5/click2sure-assessment/README.md

 #### 2. Create Account Enpoint

-To create/open a new bank account, append the following to the app url
+To create/open a new bank account, append the following to the app url:

 ```
 /account/createAccount